federicovilla55/ing-sw-2024-sood-villa-vitali-zanzottera/README.md

 - Matteo Vitali (10800443): matteo7.vitali@mail.polimi.it
 - Marco Zanzottera (10765812): marco4.zanzottera@mail.polimi.it

-# Implemnted functionalities
+# Implemented functionalities
-Those are the functionalities we have implmented:
+Those are the functionalities we have implemented:

 <div align="center">